ashish10alex/jetson-nano-setup/README.md

-sudo pip3 install --upgrade setuptools sudo pip3 install cython sudo apt-get install llvm-7 sudo pip3 install llvmlite #this might get an error sudo apt-get install libblas-dev liblapack-dev libatlas-base-dev gfortran
+sudo pip3 install --upgrade setuptools sudo pip3 install cython sudo apt-get install llvm-7 sudo pip3 install llvmlite #this might get an error but doesnt effect installation sudo apt-get install libblas-dev liblapack-dev libatlas-base-dev gfortran

 #Incase if this installation throws LLVM_CONFIG not found, then create the ln for the llvm-config-7 as below.